-The Little Wren Cotbed is elegantly-designed and built to last.
+The Little Wren Cot Bed is elegantly designed and built to last.
 It's suitable for use from birth up to four years, so you'll get value from it despite it being one of the more expensive options.
-Good to Know asked Donna Findlay, mum to seven-month-old Daisy, to assemble the cot and put it to the test.
+It's our pick for the best cot bed (opens in new tab) for several reasons.

 Star rating: ⭐⭐⭐⭐⭐ | Dimensions: 93H x 145W x74.5D (cm) | Mattress required: 140L x 70W x 10H (cm)

-If you're a fan of contemporary design and Scandi-chic, you'll love this cot bed.
+If you're a fan of contemporary design and Scandi-chic, you'll love The Great Little Trading Company Cot Bed.

 As you'd expect, it meets both the cot bed safety standard (BS EN 716) and the single bed safety standard (BS 8509).
 Additionally, the paint has been tested to EN71-3 safety standards, so you can be sure it's safe for your little one.